-c) Extrapulmonary manifestations
+79 5 c) Extrapulmonary manifestations

 Extrapulmonary manifestations of LAM are angiomyolipoma, which occur mostly in the kidneys, chylous ascites, abdominal lymphadenopathy and large cystic lymphatic masses termed lymphangioleiomyomas (2).
-Lymphangioleiomyomas are larger cystic masses; these most commonly occur in the abdomen, retroperitoneum and pelvis but occasionally in the mediastinum and neck.
-Symptoms associated with lymphangioleiomyomas are nausea, bloating, abdominal distension, peripheral oedema and urinary symptoms (6).
+Lymphangioleiomyomas are larger cystic masses; these most commonly occur in the abdomen, retroperitoneum

 Abdominal findings may be present in more than 70% of patients with LAM, and the most common abdominal finding is renal angiomyolipoma.
 These are often small (<1 cm), multiple, bilateral, and asymptomatic (7) and can usually be identified by CT because of the presence of fat, which gives lesions a characteristic CT appearance.
-MRI may be adequate for diagnosis when iodinated contrast the is contraindicated.
+MRI may be adequate for the diagnosis when iodinated contrast is contraindicated.
 Diagnostic difficulty may arise in the small number of angiomyolipomas showing little evidence of fat (2).

 Lymphangioleiomyomas are produced by a proliferation of smooth muscle cells in the lymph vessels with the production of cystic masses consistent with dilatations of the abdominal lymph vessels due to lymphatic obstruction (7).
-Lymphangioleiomyomas are usually localized in the mediastinum, retroperitoneum, and pelvis along the axial lymphatics and can appear larger in the evening due to accumulation of chyle in the cystic structures (2).
+Lymphangioleiomyomas are usually localized in the mediastinum, retroperitoneum, and pelvis along the axial lymphatics and can appear larger in the evening due to accumulation of chyle in the cystic

+94 structures (2).